ipld/ipld/data-structures/ethereum/chain.md

 ```

 ## Receipt IPLD
-The `Receipt` IPLD represents the consensus fields of a canonical Ethereum receipt.
+This is the IPLD schema for a canonical Ethereum receipt.
+It contains only the fields required for consensus.
+* The IPLD block is the RLP encoded receipt
+* CID links to `Receipt` use a KECCAK_256 multihash of the RLP encoded receipt and the EthTxReceipt codec (0x95).
-`Receipt` IPLDs are not referenced directly from an `Ethereum` header but are instead
-be linked to from within the receipt trie whose root is referenced in the `Header`.
+* `Receipt` IPLDs are not referenced directly from an `Ethereum` header but are instead linked to from within the receipt trie whose root is referenced in the `Header` by the `RctRootCID`.
 ```ipldsch
 # Receipt contains the consensus fields of an Ethereum receipt
 type Receipt struct {